MaxRobertsDear/CV/README.md

 ## <a name = "professionalExperience">Professional Experience</a>

 #### Mechanical Engineering Consultant (London September 2016 to April 2019)
-During my 2.5 years working as an engineering consultant at AECOM, ranked number 1 in the Engineering News Record, I liaised with stakeholders and designed engineering solutions to meet the scope of their requirements.
+During my 2.5 years working as an engineering consultant at AECOM, ranked number 1 in the Engineering News Record, I liaised with clients and designed engineering solutions to meet the scope of their requirements.

 - Collaborated with engineers, contractors and architects to design the mechanical infrastructure for commercial and residential building projects as well as mission-critical projects such as data centres.
 - Developed models and calculations to carry out energy efficiency assessments and cost planning in order to deliver effective professional services and drive efficient solutions.